mutewinter/Showbot/readme.md

 * !about
 <pre>
-showbot> !about
+!about
 Showbot was created by Jeremy Mack (@mutewinter) and some awesome contributors on github.
 The project page is located at https://github.com/mutewinter/Showbot
 Type !commands for showbot's commands
 </pre>
 * !commands
 <pre>
-showbot> !commands
+!commands
-Available commands:
+showbot> Available commands:
   !about - Who made this?
   !description - !description show_name episode_number
   !suggest - !suggest title_suggestion